Do you have a natural talent for guiding other people in their love lives? If so, have you ever considered becoming a relationship coach?

 Relationship coaching is a complicated field that has more than one potential path.

 First, it’s important to note that no coaching niche is regulated.
-While there are recognized organizations — such as the International Coaching Federation — they don’t make laws around coaching.
+While there are recognized organizations such as the International Coaching Federation (ICF), they don’t make laws around coaching.

-This means you could legally open up shop as a relationship coach today, even if you have no knowledge or prior experience.
+This means you could legally open up your own coaching practice today, even if you have no knowledge or prior experience.

 Would that be a good idea?
 Probably not.
 If you have no relevant experience in the field of relationships, it’s hardly ethical to charge other people for coaching around that topic.